-The Alternate Payee will be responsible for keeping the Plan Administrator informed of changes in address, and the City or its Plan Administrator shall not be responsible for the failure to receive notices or the Alternate Payee's failure to timely exercise options under the Plan because of the Alternate Payee's failure to keep the Plan Administrator informed of address change.
+The Alternate Payee will be responsible for keeping the Plan informed of changes in address, and the City of Seattle, Plan, nor Prudential Retirement shall not be responsible for the failure to receive notices or the Alternate Payee's failure to timely exercise options under the Plan because of the Alternate Payee's failure to keep the Plan informed of address change.

 Vacation and Sick Leave Conversions

-The Deferred Compensation Plan (DCP) allows an employee separating from City employment due to retirement, termination, or resignation to convert accrued vacation leave into their DCP account.
-In addition, retiring employees - if their union has not accepted or voted for HRA VEBA - may convert up to 35% of their accrued sick leave into their DCP.
-Click here to read the 2006 Plan amendment.
+The City of Seattle Deferred Compensation Plan allows an employee separating from City of Seattle employment due to retirement, termination, or resignation to convert accrued vacation leave into their Plan account.
+In addition, retiring employees - if their union has not accepted or voted for HRA VEBA - may convert up to 35% or 25% of their accrued sick leave into their Plan account.
+Other compensatory pay may also be available to convert.
 Click here for HRA VEBA voting status for unions who are part of the Coalition of City Unions.

-If you are separating from City employment and want to convert eligible accrued leave to your DCP account you will need to:
+If you are separating from City of Seattle employment and want to convert eligible accrued leave to your Plan account, you will need to:

-Leaving Your Money in the Plan – Leave all your funds in the Plan until you decide to withdraw them at a later date using one of the other options listed below.
-To avoid substantial federal tax penalties, you must begin distribution no later than April of the year after the year in which you turn age 70½.
-While the money remains in the Plan, your account will continue to be adjusted for investment earnings or losses on remaining funds, and you will receive the benefit of low administrative costs and City oversight.
+Leaving Your Money in the Plan – Leave all your funds in the Plan until you decide to withdraw funds at a later date using one of the other options listed below.
+To avoid federal tax penalties, you must begin distribution no later than April of the year after the year in which you turn age 70½.
+While the money remains in the Plan, your account will continue to be adjusted for investment earnings or losses on remaining funds, and you may receive the benefit of low administrative costs and Plan governance oversight.

 Taking Some of the Money Out Soon – You may elect to receive taxable payments in a number of ways.
 Remember that your account will continue to be adjusted for investment earnings or losses on remaining funds.
 Although any distribution will be based on your account’s value as of the transaction date, let’s assume your account balance is $36,000 on the day you initiate action.

 Note: Retired public safety officers are eligible to take a special pre-tax distribution.
-As permitted by federal law, retired public safety officers may direct that qualified health, accident and long-term care insurance premiums be paid directly from the individual's deferred compensation account; up to $3,000 annually can be exempted from taxation.
+As permitted by federal law, retired public safety officers may direct that qualified health, accident and long-term care insurance premiums be paid directly from their Plan account; up to $3,000 annually can be exempted from taxation.

 Electing an Option

-Your funds will remain on deposit until you elect a distribution or rollover.
-When you are ready to elect a distribution or rollover, call Prudential at 1-800-833-5761 to speak to a representative.
+Your funds will remain on deposit until you elect a distribution and/or rollover.
+When you are ready to elect a distribution or rollover, please call Prudential toll-free at 1-800-833-5761 to speak to a Customer Service Representative.

-Until your account is distributed or rolled over it will remain active and will be subject to market-related earnings or losses, as well as regular quarterly fees.
-The distribution or rollover will consist of your account's value as of the date of the transaction.
-Until your account is entirely distributed, you may continue to transfer your money among the funds in the Plan and have on-line access to your account.
+Until your account is distributed and/or rolled over, it will remain active and will be subject to market-related earnings or losses, as well as regular fees.
+The distribution and/or rollover will consist of your Plan account value as of the date of the transaction.
+Until your account is entirely distributed, you may continue to transfer your money among the funds in the Plan and have online access to your account.